marveldylan/u3_lab_sequelize_querying/README.md

     console.log("All users with first name John:", JSON.stringify(johns, null, 4));
 }

+// Find all users where firstname is either John or Jane
+// Raw SQL: SELECT * FROM user WHERE firstName = "John" OR firstName = "Jane";
 const findAllJohnsOrJanes = async () => {
     const johnOrJanes = await User.findAll({
         where: {